Please read the following information carefully. If you have any questions, you can contact RDAM’s International Office:

 - Early Music (except Recorder, Harpsicord and Viola da Gamba)

-If you have any questions regarding the curricula, please contact the relevant Head of Study:
+If you have any questions regarding the courses offered, please contact the International Office.

 Apply online here.